Great and Unusual Online Shopping

 • NeilMed NasaFlo Unbreakable Neti Pot with 50 Premixed Packets (a lovely lightweight, plastic, unbreakable, easy-to-use neti pot to saline-rinse your nasal passages and sinus when phlegm is making it hard to breathe).
 Good alternatives include this low-maintenance Ceramic Neti Pot (dishwasher safe) and the inexpensive Neilmed Sinus Rinse Starter Kit.
 Come with pre-mixed packets to combine with warm water for saline rinse.
 You can also find these at Target and drugstores.

-• Olay body wash with shea butter (my friend Ina recommended this to eliminate itchy dry legs
+• Olay body wash with shea butter My friend Ina recommended this to eliminate itchy dry skin.

 • Clarins extra-firming lip and contour balm (gets slightly mixed reviews but did eliminate some lines around my lips)